 - (a) PHYSICAL ABUSE: may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child or young person.
 Physical harm may also be caused when a parent or career fabricates the symptoms of, or deliberately induces, illness in a child or young person. - (b) EMOTIONAL ABUSE: is the persistent emotional maltreatment of a child or young person, such as to cause severe and persistent adverse effects on their emotional development.
 It may involve conveying to children or young person that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child or young person opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children and young people.
-These may include interactions that are beyond the child or young person's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child or young person participating in normal social interaction.
-It may involve seeing or a hearing the ill-treatment of another.
-It may involve serious bullying (including cyberbullying), causing children and young people frequently to feel frightened or in danger, or the exploitation or corruption of children and young people.
+These may include interactions that are beyond the child or young person's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child or young people frequently to feel frightened or in danger, or the exploitation or corruption of children and young people.
 Some level of emotional abuse is involved in all types of maltreatment of a child or young people, though it may occur alone - (c) SEXUAL ABUSE: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child or young person is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children and young people in looking at, or in the production of, sexual images, watching sexual activities, encouraging children and young people to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males; women can also commit acts of sexual abuse, as can other children and young people. - (d) NEGLECT: is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or career failing to: - provide adequate food, clothing or shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate caregivers); or - ensure access to appropriate medical care or treatment.

-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+Once a child is born, neglect may involve a parent or career failing to: - provide adequate food, clothing or shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate caregivers); or - ensure access to appropriate medical care or treatment. - It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.